henryperkins/docs/documentation/js_ts_handler.py.md

 ## Summary

-The 'js_ts_handler.py' file contains the 'JSTsHandler' class, designed to handle JavaScript and TypeScript language processing.
-It provides functionalities to extract code structure, insert JSDoc comments, validate code for syntactic and style correctness, and calculate code complexity metrics.
-The class uses external Node.js scripts to perform these operations, making it a comprehensive tool for managing JavaScript and TypeScript code documentation and analysis.
+This file contains the `JSTsHandler` class, which handles JavaScript and TypeScript languages by providing functionality to extract the structure of code, insert documentation, validate code, and calculate complexity metrics.
+It interacts with external tools and scripts to perform its duties.

 ## Recent Changes

-- Refactored methods to enhance performance
-- Updated external script paths for better integration
-- Improved error handling in 'extract_structure' method
+- Added detailed Google-style docstrings to all methods in the JSTsHandler class.
+- Updated variable information with links and descriptions.

 # Code Structure